Midwood High School (22K405)

 About

 Midwood High School celebrates a long tradition of academic excellence.
 Our school has been nationally ranked as one of the best schools in New York City by the New York Post, Newsweek and The Washington Post.
-Our school consists of three institutes.
+Our school consists of three institutes, Medical Sciences, Humanities, or Liberal Arts and Sciences.
+All programs provide students with rigorous college and career-based instruction.
 Placement in our Medical Science and Humanities Institutes is highly competitive and dependent upon strong academic performance.
-Our school currently offers 21 different Advanced Placement courses.
-The Liberal Arts & Science Institute serves students who reside in the geographical catchment area.
-These students are selected for one of three programs: LASI Honors Academy, College and Careers, or College Support.
-These programs provide students with rigorous college and career-based instruction.
+Our school currently offers 22 different Advanced Placement courses.
+Midwood has over 80 student-led clubs, 25 PSAL teams, and multiple student publications.

 Teachers with more than 3 years of experience: 76%

-Other Features: Career and Technical Education (CTE), Diversity in Admissions, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat
+Other Features: Career and Technical Education (CTE), College Courses Offered, Computer Science Coursework, Diversity in Admissions, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Paid Internships, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat

 School Features: